 The highlight of our luxury South African safari was a night in a treehouse.
-Lion Sands is a top-notch, private game reserve within the Sabi Sands, one of South Africa’s finest wildlife destinations.
+Lion Sands is a top-notch, private game reserve within the Sabi Sand, one of South Africa’s finest wildlife destinations.
 It offers (as an add-on to your stay in its lodges) three treehouses – Chalkley’s, Tinyeleti and Kingston – where guests can sleep under the stars on their own in the wilds of the Greater Kruger National Park.

 We chose Kingston Treehouse, which was only a short walk from Ivory Lodge, the camp where we were staying.
 It was a night we’ll never forget.

 My partner and I packed an overnight bag with essentials, leaving our suitcases and other belongings at Ivory Lodge.
-I must admit to some reservations about leaving the incredible luxury of our villa for a night in the bushveld.
-But these doubts were soon allayed.
+I must admit to some reservations about leaving the incredible luxury of our villa for a night in the bushveld, but these doubts were soon allayed.

 Late that afternoon, we set off for Kingston Treehouse on foot, led by George, our guide.
 We made our way through magnificent white boulders and across a small drawbridge.
 The short amble brought us to a magnificent treehouse.

 Kingston is a secure and lavish platform under the stars, with all the mod cons, but it affords an experience as wild as the animals that roam beneath it.
-The treehouse stands high on stilts, constructed entirely from wood and glass, with contemporary décor in understated hues of grey, white, black and purple.
+The treehouse stands high on stilts, constructed entirely from wood and glass, with contemporary decor in understated hues of grey, white, black and purple.
 There was a big four-poster bed with draped mosquito nets and the wilderness spread out at our feet.
 It was perfect.

 ‘No matter what the weather has in store, you’ll be safe and comfortable up here,’ said George, as he showed us around.
 Kingston is equipped with a full bathroom and shower facilities, complete with deluxe Africology bath products.’